Pitt's India Act: Background

-Once the Pitt’s India Act was signed in 1784, there was more government control under Prime Minister William Pitt.
-This new Act created a committee of six government appointees, known as the Board of Control, who were appointed to monitor and direct the Company’s policies.
+Once the act was signed in 1784, there was more government control under Prime Minister William Pitt.
+This new act created a committee of six government appointees, known as the Board of Control, who were appointed to monitor and direct the company’s policies.
 Minister William Pitt became the youngest Prime Minister only at the age of 24.
 He was liked by many and was an amazing administrator who worked for efficiency and reform, to bring together a new generation of amazing administrators.
-Pitt’s India Act brought important changes in the constitution of the Company.It constituted a department of state in England, also known as the Board of Control, whose purpose served to control the policy of the Court of Directors, introducing the Dual System of Government.
-It also placed the civil and military government of the Company in due subordination to the Government in England.
+Pitt’s India Act brought important changes in the constitution of the company.
+It constituted a department of state in England, also known as the Board of Control, whose purpose served to control the policy of the Court of Directors, introducing the Dual System of Government.
+It also placed the civil and military government of the company in due subordination to the Government in England.

-The Act had many perks such as removing many of the faults that the Regulating Act in 1773 had.
-An example would be that it ended an injustice division of authority in India.
+The act had many perks such as removing many of the faults that the East India Company Act 1772 (13 Geo.
+3. c.
+63) had.
+An example would be that it ended an unjust division of authority in India.
 By reducing the Governor-General council’s members to three, it removed any chance of there being a tie and the Governor-General would have the final say.
-The Act also settled the main lines of the Company’s Home and Indian Government.
-For example, the head of the Board was first the Secretaries of State without a special salary, but after 1773 a special President of the Board was appointed and this officer was ultimately responsible for the government of British India until he was seceded in 1858 by the Secretary of State for India.
-The Act also was a very skillful measure bearing all the marks of a political compromise.
+The act also settled the main lines of the company’s Home and Indian Government.
+For example, the head of the board was at first the Secretary of State without a special salary, but after 1773 a special President of the Board was appointed and this officer was ultimately responsible for the government of British India until he was succeeded in 1858 by the Secretary of State for India.
+The act also was a very skilful measure bearing all the marks of a political compromise.

-However, the Pitt’s India Act had many shortcomings.
+However, the act had many shortcomings.
 The first being that it became obvious that the margins between government control and the company’s powers were hazy and personal.
 The Governor-General had to serve both the East India Company and the British Crown, which was set up for failure.
 The boundaries between the obligations of the Board of Control and the Court of Directors were unclear.
-The Governor-General had to make many sporadic decisions that deemed unfair to whoever it wasn’t in favor towards.
+The Governor-General had to make many sporadic decisions that deemed unfair to whoever it wasn't in favour towards.

+Subsequent developments

+The whole act was repealed by section 7(2) of, and the second schedule to, the Government of India (Amendment) Act 1916 (6 & 7 Geo.
+5. c.
+37).